uhasker/getting-things-done-in-next-js/src/chapter3/02-an-http-primer.md

 });
 ```

-How do we test this?
-You cannot simply send a POST request in a browser the way you would send a GET request.
+We can send a POST request via `curl`.
-This is where `curl` comes in really handy.
 We need to specify that we want to send a POST request using the `-X` flag.
 In addition we specify the data that we want to send in the _body_ of the POST request using the `-d` flag.
 Finally we specify a header called `Content-Type` and set it to `text/plain`.